Kiinzu/Defensive-Security/CyberDefenders/Assets/Lespion/README.md

 **Q1.
 File -> Github.txt:**
 **What is the API key the insider added to his GitHub repositories?**

-> aJFRaLHjMXvYZgLPwiJkroYLGRkNBW<br />
+> aJFRaLHjMXvYZgLPwiJkroYLGRkNBW

 Opening the zip, we found 3 files github.txt, office.jpg, and Webcam.png.
 In the Question Earlier it told us to open the GitHub.txt, inside the file, we can see a Github link https://github.com/EMarseille99.
-Q1 wants us to explore the Repositories, so I did and I found **"Login Page.js"** on the first Repository, and so we got our answer for Q1.<br />
+Q1 wants us to explore the Repositories, so I did and I found **"Login Page.js"** on the first Repository, and so we got our answer for Q1.

 **Q2.
 File -> Github.txt**
 **What is the plaintext password the insider added to his GitHub repositories?**
+Still on the same file, we just need to scroll down a bit to see a encoded password.
+We can simply decode it with [CyberChef](https://gchq.github.io/CyberChef/).

 **Q3.
 File -> Github.txt**